BuzzFeed, Thought Catalog, even BridgeWorks’ very own blog—the internet cannot get enough of content organized into lists.

 They’re relatable and shareable.

-My favorite listicles are ones where I’ve laughed out loud or let out a few “aw”’s.
+My favorite listicles are ones where I’ve laughed out loud or let out a few “aw”s.
 When I come across something that reminds me of a friend, I immediately share it with her on social media.
-This sentiment isn’t limited to Millennials, of course, but this group’s first instinct to text, tweet or post their findings remind of us how media savvy they are.
+This sentiment isn’t limited to Millennials, of course, but this group’s first instinct to text, tweet, or post their findings reminds us how media savvy they are.

 They’re a different (and fun!) medium.